NGSchoolEU/ngs17/README.md

 ## Dependencies
 In order to run workshop examples in your own laptop, you'll need to install all below prerequesities.
 **Note, the installation instructions are meant for Ubuntu 16.04.
-Everything should be done in below order, it may take 2-3 hours and around 15-20GB of hard-drive space.**
+Everything should be done in below order, it may take a few hours (especially compilation of R packages is lengthy...) and around 15-20GB of hard-drive space.**

 ### [bioconda](https://bioconda.github.io/) & [docker](https://docker.com)
 ```bash